BBC Good Food Cheese Club

-Pour the large and small cartons of double cream into a medium pan with 100ml full-fat milk.
+Pour the large and small cartons of double cream into a medium pan with the milk.

 Put the pan with the cream on a medium heat and bring almost to the boil.
 As soon as you see bubbles appear round the edge, take the pan off the heat.